Last Updated: May 13, 2026

 10. Tunze Nanostreams – The Most Reliable On The Market.

-Would you like to purchase an aquarium wave maker and never worry about it for the next 10 years?
+Would you like to purchase an wavemaker and never worry about it for the next 10 years?
 That is how anything Tunze designed is made and these Tunze Nanostreams are no exception.
 With the explosion of cheap Chinese made pumps flooding our aquarium industry, Tunze has quietly designed the most reliable and functional wavemaker on the market.
 The design is so well made, they haven’t even bothered to release a new generation model in ages!

 Tunze is simply the Eheim of the saltwater industry.
 Well known for creating products that last the test of time.
 They just do not market a lot, but anyone with years in the industry can attest to their name brand quality.